JackCuthbert/sleepy-birb/README.md

-# silent-twitter
+# working title

-> Proof of concept client for Tweets that only shows one tweet.
+> Twitter client that shows 1 tweet at a time without distractions.

 ![screenshot](./screenshot.png)